wickwirew/PureSQL/README.md

 );

 SELECT * FROM searchIndex
-WHERE foo MATCH 'search terms'
+WHERE text MATCH 'search terms'
 ORDER BY rank;
 ```